 14. A Change of Clothes in Carry on Luggage

 By LeAnna Brown from A Wander in Germany

-No matter where I’m traveling to, when I make my packing list, I always set aside one set of clothes for my carry on if I am checking luggage.
+No matter where I’m traveling to, when I make my packing list, I always set aside one set of clothes for my carry-on if I am checking my luggage.
 Why?
 Well, you just never know what is going to happen in transit.
-Planes can be delayed (or worse, cancelled), things can be spilled on you accidentally, and for those long haul flights, sitting in the same clothes for potentially over 24 hours starts to feel a bit grimey after a while.
+Planes can be delayed (or worse, cancelled), things can be spilled on you accidentally, and for those long-haul flights, sitting in the same clothes for potentially over 24 hours starts to feel a bit grimy after a while.

 However, I have been in plenty of situations where I am so grateful to have a set of clean clothes to quickly grab.
 It may seem silly, especially if I am just doing a short hopper flight somewhere, but after having to sit in messy clothes, even just for a few hours, I’ve learned my lesson!

 If I am doing a long-haul flight where a shower at an airport is possible, I’ll make sure I have some toiletries as well, as nothing feels better than fresh clothes after sitting in a plane for hours on end.

 A waterproof waist pouch is very helpful when on trips doing water-oriented activities.
 It can be used swimming in a pool when you don’t want to leave a cell phone and room key on the lounge chair.
 It’s also helpful at the beach when playing in the waves or snorkelling and you’re a fair distance from your personal effects.
 In addition, it can be taken to amusement and water parks when you’re walking around all day and don’t want to get your phone and wallet wet.